Programs & Events

 - The third segment is the Optional Levels 6-10.
 Levels 6, 7, 8, and 9 have difficulty restrictions, while Level 10 has no restrictions in the skill choice.
 Composition is evaluated at Levels 8, 9, and 10.

-- JUNIOR OLYMPIC PROGRAM: a 2 or 3‑hour class twice a week for the year (38 weeks), for ages 7+ working on compulsory level 2 or higher routines and skills.
+- JUNIOR OLYMPIC 3+: a 3‑hour class twice a week for the year (38 weeks), for ages 7+ working on compulsory level 3 or higher routines and skills.
 There are several opportunities to compete at meets throughout the spring.
-Meet fees and the cost of a competitive body suit is extra.

 Classes must be paid in full including the Registration fee* before students will be allowed to start classes.
 Payment can be made the first day of classes.

 Payment can be made by M/C or Visa, cheque, cash or e‑transfer.
 Send e‑transfers to firstname.lastname@example.org